 4. Gran Canaria

 The island has many different types of landscapes including splendid sand dunes, incredible beaches, mountains with biking trails and a densely populated underwater world.
-As one of the best Spanish Islands to visit, the island features superb diving spots, surfing schools, golf and hiking to the amazing cave villages in the center of the island.
-If you want a spectacular family vacation, visit Gran Canaria, one of the best Spanish Islands to visit.
+The island also features superb diving spots, surfing schools, golf and hiking to the amazing cave villages in the center of the island.
+If you want a spectacular family vacation, Gran Canaria can easily be the best Spanish Islands to visit in 2019.

 Majorca or Mallorca as it is locally known is well developed for beach tourism on the southern shores, one of the largest in this list.
 It also has some splendid scenery in the northern part of the island.
 Its clear waters are idyllic for swimming and water sports such as scuba diving, sailing, fishing, windsurfing, and even surfing.

 However, as the island is developed as a tourist destination, there is also a range of well-designed golf courses, cordially set in their surroundings, suitable for all levels.
 And then there is the Alcudia area, which also has beach resorts mainly for families.

 There are some awesome biking trails along the cliffs and mountain paths in the Alcudia.
 There is an annual Jazz Festival on the east coast as well as smaller beaches and golf courses.
 Another great tourist attraction is the Tramuntana Mountains.
 The small mountain towns and hidden monasteries located here are fascinating and surrounded by amazing scenery and views of the island.